libvips/lua-vips/README.md

 local im = vips.Image.new_from_memory(data, width, height, 1, "uchar")
 ```

-The returned image is holding a pointer to the memory area, but luajit won't
+The returned image is using a pointer to the `data` area, but luajit won't
 always know this.
 You should keep a reference to `data` alive for as long as you
 are using any downstream images, or you'll get a crash.